ArifSiddiqui7162/Retail-Demand-Forecasting-Analytics-Solution-Walmart-M5-Dataset/README.md

 - Increase forecast accuracy to improve inventory planning.
 - Identify high-impact promotions and optimize pricing strategies.
 - Provide actionable, data-driven insights for strategic retail decision-making.

+## 🎯 Business Objectives

+The primary objectives of this project are:

+1. **Inventory Optimization**
+   - Reduce stockouts by accurately forecasting demand at the SKU-store level.
+   - Minimize overstock to lower holding costs and improve cash flow.

+2. **Demand Forecasting**
+   - Develop predictive models to forecast daily sales for thousands of SKUs across multiple stores.
+   - Account for seasonality, trends, holidays, and promotions to improve forecast accuracy.

+3. **Promotion ROI Analysis**
+   - Measure the effectiveness of promotional campaigns in driving sales.
+   - Calculate ROI for different promotion types to guide marketing spend.

+4. **Data-Driven Decision Support**
+   - Provide actionable insights to executives, inventory managers, and marketing teams through interactive dashboards.
+   - Enable scenario planning for pricing and promotion strategies.